leontristain/modnotes/windhelm/guidelines.md

 So, again this is very important.
 Always _reuse_ the interior door I provided in the stub interior cells, and never replace them with new doors.

-## When WOrking On Tamriel Worldspace Stuff
+## When Working On Tamriel Worldspace Stuff

 ### Please try to keep all your changes purely additive